jastisriradheshyam/parallelo/python/README.md

 ## GIL (Global Interpreter Lock)

-- GIL is a mutex that protects access to python objects, preventing mutiple threads from executing Python bytecode at once.
+- GIL is a mutex that protects access to python objects, preventing multiple threads from executing Python bytecode at once.

 - This lock is necessary because CPython's memory management is not thread-safe.